HersheyTaichou/CodeBible/Windows/Repair trust.md

 ## Repair the domain trust

-These run a quick fix, but may fail if the computer has been off the domain for too long, or some other issue.
+These run a quick fix but may fail if the computer has been off the domain for too long, or some other issue.

 ```PowerShell
 Reset-ComputerMachinePassword -Credential $cred -Verbose